nim-lang/langserver/README.md

 - `nim.logNimsuggest` - enable logging for `nimsuggest`.
 - `nim.inlayHints` - configure inlay hints.
 - `nim.notificationVerbosity` - configure the verbosity of notifications.
 Can be set to `"none"`, `"error"`, `"warning"`, or `"info"`.
 - `nim.formatOnSave` - format the file on save.
+Requires `nph` to be available in the PATH.

 ## Features